-- An unsettled transaction can be voided which stops the transaction from processing and removing it from the customer’s account effectively canceling the transaction.
+- An unsettled transaction can be voided which stops the transaction from processing and removes it from the customer’s account, effectively canceling the transaction.

 - A partial refund can only be made to a settled transaction.

 Payment gateways may have different processing times for settling transactions, so iClassPro will automatically attempt a void before processing a refund.
-If you are only utilizing our gateway there is a per transaction fee for the void.
-If you are utilizing iClassPro Payments as your Gateway and Processor there is no charge for voiding out a transaction.
+If you are only utilizing the iClassPro Payment Services gateway integrated with a third-party processor, there is a per-transaction fee for the void.
+If you are utilizing iClassPro Payments as both your Gateway and Processor, there is no charge for voiding a transaction.

 How long will a pending charge show on a customer's account?

-A voided transaction will typically disappear from a customer’s credit/debit account statement within 24 hours, while a refund may take 3 to 5 business days to appear on a customer’s credit/debit account statement.
+A voided transaction will typically disappear from a customer’s credit/debit account statement within 24 hours.
+A refund, however, may take 3 to 5 business days to appear on a customer’s credit/debit account statement.